 Women and people of color are constantly being kept out of the industry.
 According to Thumbs Down, male critics outnumber female critics 2 to 1 in every genre and 71% of reviews are written by men.
 On top of that, male critics mostly cover films with male protagonists and male directors.
 That means films with female protagonists barely get reviewed.
 This leads to lower publicity and smaller audiences.
 To make matters worse, 83% of female reviewers and 82% of male reviewers are white.
 So not only is female-driven media being unfairly critiqued (if critiqued at all), but so is content led by people of color.
 This can cause lower box office numbers, which in turn deters producers from financing inclusive media content.

-The odds that someone is going to watch a movie or read a book that has worse reviews than its competition is extremely low.
-This study found that when a female-driven film is reviewed by male critics, they are harsher than female critics, sighting that “female writers award an average rating of 74% and males an average rating of 62% to films with female protagonists,” even though “women writers award an average of 73% and men 70% to films with male protagonists.”
+The odds that someone is going to watch a movie or read a book that has worse reviews than its competition are extremely low.
+Thumbs Down found that when a female-driven film is reviewed by male critics, they are harsher than female critics, sighting that “female writers award an average rating of 74% and males an average rating of 62% to films with female protagonists,” even though “women writers award an average of 73% and men 70% to films with male protagonists.”
 Do their tastes suddenly differ when a female is presented as the lead, or is there something about the storytelling that becomes unrelatable to the male critic?
 If there was equal representation in the critic world, maybe there wouldn’t be these ideas that female-driven comedies don’t sell or that women don’t do well as action stars.
 Maybe the truth is that people are deterred from seeing these movies because they are unfairly critiqued.
 Diversity among critics would make overall reviews, such as the percentage on Rotten Tomatoes, more honest and thus change the way women are seen in the entertainment world.

 When you log on to Rotten Tomatoes to look up the score of a movie, do you ever research the people who are behind that score?
 How about the ratings on IMDB?
 Do you know the demographics of the critics behind those ratings?
 Probably not, which is why you wouldn’t know that the romantic comedy you were looking forward to seeing, but decided to skip since it was panned by reviewers, received terrible reviews because it was scored by mostly men, or that a movie that takes a hard look at race in America was mostly judged by white people.
 It’s one of those institutional struggles that, maybe is not purposefully used to hold back minorities and women in the industry, but it hasn’t been corrected yet and hardly anyone talks about it.
 So studies like Thumbs Down are important to shed awareness on things that have financial and social impact on the world.
 There has been an increase in the amount of female critics in the past decade, which is probably why there are a few more female-driven movies doing well, but it’s still not enough and there definitely aren’t enough people of color who are critics.
 So, although we’ve made a little progress, we still have a ways to go.